MCFE

 • English language support (relative to the course)

 Trainers are available for questions and additional help offered at the end of class.
 Any queries sent to trainers by students via email will be answered as soon as possible.
 Assessments submitted will be marked by the trainer according to the marking guidelines.
-Your trainer will provide feedback on your assessments at your next session or, if face to face classes have finished, via phone call or email.
+Your trainer will provide feedback on your assessments via canvas or in-class.

 EQUITY AND EQUAL OPPORTUNITY (EEO)